Protect Your Credit with These 15 Online Shopping Safety Tips

 Keep track of your credit card statements.
 Review your statements to spot any charges you didn’t make.
 It’s important to catch any fraudulent purchases as soon as possible and to dispute any unpaid charges.
 If you pay your balance and realize later that you didn’t make one of those purchases, you aren’t able to dispute it.

 Update your browser and antivirus software.
 Keep up with the latest software to protect your information.
-Brad's Deals currently features Norton 360 2014 for $40 off and 25% off a number of McAfee antivirus products.
+Brad's Deals currently features coupons and deals for Norton Security products, so check those out if you're in need of an extra line of defense.

 Use a secure wireless network.
 Before you fill out your credit card information, double check you are logged into a secure wireless network.
 When creating your own personal secure network, make the password extremely difficult for someone to guess.